Using Git With Godot Launcher

 Git in Godot Launcher

 Godot Launcher automatically detects Git and gives you the option to initialize the new Godot project with Git when created.
+You can also initialize Git later from any project’s overflow menu, no need to visit the terminal.

 Git is detected using this background shell command: